AGTTeam/AGTTSite/content/guide/ws/4.playing-the-game/en.md

 **InsideGadgets WS 8MB:**
 ::guide-notice
-The iG Cartridge only support SAM saves.
+The iG Cartridge only supports SRAM saves.
 ::

 1. Connect the cart to a GBxCart using the provided adapter.